Deliberations to continue Thursday for widow of Pulse shooter

 Prosecutors said Mateen had a baby stroller and a doll inside his van.
 They said Mateen planned to hide an AR-15 rifle inside the stroller when he got to Disney Springs, but got spooked by police and chose Pulse as his target instead.

-But the defense called the planned attack on Disney a "new theory."

-Assistant U.S. Attorney Sara Sweeney told the jury that Salman "knowingly engaged in misleading conduct" when she spoke with the FBI in the hours after the attack, according to The Associated Press.
+Assistant U.S. Attorney Sara Sweeney told the jury that Salman "knowingly engaged in misleading conduct" when she spoke with the FBI in the hours after the attack, the Associated Press said.

+But the defense called the planned attack on Disney Springs a "new theory."

+"It was all about scouting the Pulse (nightclub) and casing the Pulse (nightclub)," she said.
+"And then, all of a sudden, for the first time, in the closing arguments, no, that's not their emphasis anymore.
+Now, it's Disney."

 Photos: Courtroom sketches of Noor Salman trial

-“This will be really telling what the evidence really was.
-Since I wasn't able to come to every day of the trial, now I will be able to see exactly what each side thinks they did prove,” Pulse victim's mother, Christine Leinonen said.
+“This will be really telling what the evidence really was since I wasn't able to come to every day of the trial,” said Christine Leinonen, whose son died in the 2016 attack.
+"Now, I will be able to see exactly what each side thinks they did prove."

 Defense attorneys for Salman told the jury that she had no idea what her husband had planned that night in June 2016.